 We just returned from a jam-packed whirlwind trip to Universal Orlando and it was absolutely incredible!!!
 One of the reasons the trip went so smoothly is because we have visited Orlando more times than I can count and over the years we have collected a lot of tips & tricks to help us avoid crowds, save money and have fun.
 Today I am sharing those secrets with YOU!
-Read on to learn our best Universal Orlando Tips and Tricks for 2018.
+Read on to learn our best Universal Orlando Tips and Tricks for 2020.
+We love these parks as much as Disney World, if not more.
+This is truly a world class resort.

 The BEST Universal Orlando Tips from a Pro- including Universal Studios Orlando Hotels